Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Determine the Azure Authority Host for Azure Stack

-In PowerShell, run this command or have your Azure Stack Administrator run this command:
+In PowerShell, run this command or have your Azure Stack administrator run this command:

 ```powershell
 Get-AzEnvironment -Name <Name-of-Azure-Stack-Instance>